RiverArchitect/RA_wiki/wiki/River-design-features.md

 -   `h` is used to computed the minimum required log diameter to avoid motion for an *n*-years flood (sample case: *n* = 10).

 Regarding morphological units, riffle-pool and plane bed morphologies are favorable for streamwood placement, where side channel and tributary systems are not convenient for wood placement.
-Streamwood inclusive list is defined as\
+Streamwood inclusive list is defined as<br/>
-`mu_good = ["riffle", "riffle transition", "pool", "floodplain", "island floodplain", "lateral bar", "medial bar", "run"]`\
+`mu_good = ["riffle", "riffle transition", "pool", "floodplain", "island floodplain", "lateral bar", "medial bar", "run"]`<br/>
-and the exclusive list is defined as `mu_bad = ["tributary channel", "tributary delta"]`.\
+and the exclusive list is defined as `mu_bad = ["tributary channel", "tributary delta"]`.<br/>
-For streamwood, the exclusive approach based on `mu_bad` applies (see [parameters](LifespanDesign-parameters)).\
+For streamwood, the exclusive approach based on `mu_bad` applies (see [parameters](LifespanDesign-parameters)).<br/>
 The design maps for the minimum required log diameter *D<sub>w</sub>* results from [Ruiz-Villanueva et al. (2016)][ruiz16b]'s interpolation curve as a function of the flow depth.
 The module applies on the single-thread formula because it returns larger values for the log diameter than the multi-thread formula when the probability of motion is set to zero: `Dw` = 0.32 / 0.18·`h`.
 The output map limits to regions where `Dw` is smaller than 7.6 m (300 in).

 ## Fine sediment<a name="finesed"></a>